odpi/egeria-docs/site/docs/types/5/0545-Reference-Data.md

 ![Consistent Valid Values](/features/reference-data-management/consistent-valid-values.svg)

+## ValidValueAssociation relationship

+The *ValidValueAssociation* relationship allows arbitrary relationships between valid value definitions to be recorded.

 ## ValidValuesImplementation relationship and ReferenceData classification

 The implementation of a code table is represented in open metadata using an [Asset](/types/0/0010-Base-Model).
 This asset can be tagged as containing valid values using the *ReferenceData* classification.